courtlin-holt-nguyen/Optimizing-an-ML-Pipeline-in-Azure/README.md

 The benefits of the RandomParameterSampling sampler compared to other methods such as GridSearch, is that Random Sampling is less computationally intense, which saves money and time, while still providing very good tuned results.
 With this method, hyperparameter values are randomly chosen from the defined search space and low-performing runs can be terminated early to further save time and money.

 **What are the benefits of the early stopping policy you chose?**
 Early stopping policies terminate poorly performing runs to improve computational efficiency.
 The benefit of the Bandit early terminiation policy is that it will end runs when the primary metric falls outside of a specified range of the most successful run.

 ## AutoML
 **In 1-2 sentences, describe the model and hyperparameters generated by AutoML.**
 The AutoML method chose a VotingEnsemble comprised of 8 Classifier models (7 XGBoostClassifier models and 1 LightGMB Classifier model) with various weights.
-The specific models and their hyperparameters were:
+The specific models and their hyperparameters are defined below.
+In a Voting Ensemble model, each of the submodels generates a classification and then the various model results are averaged together using various weights to arrive at a final determination.

+The two primary classification models used by AutoML were XGBoostClassifier and LightGBMClassifier, both are decision tree algorithms.
+XGBoostClassifier (Extreme Gradient Boosting) is a gradient descent boosting classification algorithm that sequentially builds decision trees, with each new tree attempting to correct the errors of prior trees.
+Light GBM (Light Gradient Boosting Machine) uses a similar type of sequential tree construction process but trees grow based on leaf-level splits, instead of level-wise splits like other gradient boosting tree methods.

 prefittedsoftvotingclassifier
 {'estimators': ['88', '69', '94', '30', '39', '97', '53', '57'],